Skip to content

 Common health problems

 The Snowshoe cat is considered a healthy breed, but every cat is at risk of illness or injury.
-Taking out Snowshoe cat insurance will help cover any health conditions your cat may need.
+Taking out pet insurance for your Snowshoe cat can help cover any health conditions your cat may need.

 Autosomal Dominant Polycystic kidney disease (AD-PKD)